Designing Crops for Global Food Security

 - Over the program’s seven years, more than 60 grad students and 35 post-doctoral fellows will be trained at P2IRC.
 Five new faculty positions are also planned.

-- A total of 14 research proposals across the four themes have been received, subjected to rigorous international peer review, and funded.
+- P2IRC research proposals selected across the four research themes were subjected to rigorous international peer review, and funded.

-- P2IRC is now accepting applications for postdoctoral fellows, graduate students, research associates, technicians, and developers.
+- P2IRC is now accepting applications for various positions such as: postdoctoral fellows, graduate students, research associates, technicians, and developers.